nmtkpbic/nmtk/README.md

 ## System Requirements

-While the NMTK Server/Tool Server(s) may run on systems with less than those specified in the recommendations below, doing so is likely to result in degraded performance.
+While the NMTK Server/Tool Server(s) may run on systems with less resources than those specified in the recommendations below, doing so is likely to result in degraded performance.

   * 1 GB Physical memory (on systems running only the NMTK systems.)
   * A Minimum of 2 GB RAM+Swap

-Note: There are no specific CPU requirements, but it recommended that systems
+Note: There are no specific CPU requirements, but it is recommended that systems
-      running the NMTK Server contain a CPU produced after 2010 .
+      running the NMTK Server contain a CPU produced after 2010.

 The NMTK architecture uses an asychnronous processing model that submits "jobs" for execution in the background, then returns results to the user when those jobs are complete.
-As a result, the lower the system specifications/performance the longer the user would have to potentially wait from a response.
+As a result, the lower the system specifications/performance the longer the user would have to potentially wait for a response.

-NMTK compatible tools will vary on computational resources required, refer to tool documentation for any tool-specific system requirements.
+NMTK compatible tools will vary with respect to computational resources required;
+refer to tool documentation for any tool-specific system requirements.

 ## Version requirements

-This document is written to use specific versions of various software components, it is important to ensure that the versions of software that you are using meets these minumim requirements (generally, newer versions are acceptable, but might require additional testing to ensure they are compatible.)
-Using an older version than the recommended version may not result in an immediately visible incompatibility, but may fail in certain use cases.
+The current NMTK relies on specific versions of various software components, so it is important to ensure that the versions of software that you are using meet these minimum requirements (generally, newer versions are acceptable, but might require additional testing to ensure they are compatible.)
+Using an older (and in some cases, a newer) version than what is recommended may not result in an immediately visible incompatibility, but may fail in certain use cases.

 - GDAL 1.10 or later
 - MapServer 6.1 or later